maciejtreder/aws-sns-webpush/readme.md

 ## Customization

-There is a plan, to support customization of this service (enabling only vapid subscription, or only safari), you can track it in (this issue).
+There is a plan, to support customization of this service (enabling only vapid subscription, or only safari), you can track it in [this issue](https://github.com/maciejtreder/aws-sns-webpush/issues/2).

 ## Vapid push notifications